darthcloud/BlueRetroWiki/Home.md

 5. Flash the Firmware with the script:\
    `python3 flash_blueretro.py path/BlueRetro_system.bin`\
-   (Replace file path with atual location and firmware needed)
+   (Replace file path with actual location and firmware needed)

 **Note**: If device is not found you may need to install a USB serial driver:\
 https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/establish-serial-connection.html